-3 or 15(d) of the Securities Exchange Act For the fiscal year e nded March 31, 2016 0 R ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to .
-Commission file r number 001-34003 TAKE-TWO INTERACTIVE SOFTWARE, INC. (Exact name of registrant as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 51-0350842 (I.R.S.
-Employer Identification No.) 622 Broadway New York, New York (Address of principal executive offices) 10012 (Zip Code) Registrant's Telephone Number, In cluding Area Code: (646) 536-2842 Securities registered pursuan t to Section 12(b) of the Act: Title of each class Common Stock, \$.01 par value Name of each exchange on which registered NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned iss uer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square Indicate by check mark if the registrant is not required to file report s pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the Registrant (1) has filed all reports Act of 1934 during the preceding 12 months (or for such shorter per been subject to such filing requirements for the past 90 days.
-Yes iod that the registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electro Data File required to be submitted and posted pursuant to Rule 40 12 months (or for such shorter period that the registrant was required 5 of Regulation S-T (§232.405 of this chapter) during the preceding Indicate by check mark if disclosure of delinquent filers pursuant to contained, to the best of the Registrant's knowledge, in definitive prothis Form 10-K or any amendment to this Form 10-K. \boxtimes , Indicate by check mark whether the registrant is a large accelerated fi company.
-See the definitions of "large accelerated filer," "accelerated Exchange Act.
-(Check one): Large accelerated filer $oximes$ Accelerated filer $oximes$ Non-accelerated filer ☐ Smaller reporting company ☐ reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The aggregate market value of the voting and non-voting common equity was last sold, or the average bid and asked price most recently completed second fiscal quarter was approximately \$2, of such common equity, as of the last business day of the Registrant's
+X Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the fiscal year ended March 31, 2016

+OR

+0 Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from

+Commission file number 001-34003

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization)

+622 Broadway New York, New York (Address of principal executive offices)

+Registrant's Telephone Number, Including Area Code: (646) 536-2842

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock, \$.01 par value

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No o

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No 🗵

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No o

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer ⊠

+Accelerated filer o

+Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No 🗵

+The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the Registrant's most recently completed second fiscal quarter was approximately \$2,352,143,000.